luanpotter/shattered-wilds/docs/lexicon/Stat/Fortune.md

-Your personal luck for your own actions, ability to be at the right place at the right time, serendipity.
+Your personal luck for your own actions; your own actions just seem to always work out in your favor.
+Used for the [[Action_Luck_Die | Luck Die]] mechanic.

 ## Parent Stat